tisfeng/Easydict/README_EN.md

 Currently supports YouDao Dictionary, 🍎 Apple System Dictionary, 🍎 Apple System Translator, ChatGPT, DeepL, Google, Bing, Baidu and Volcano Translator.

+> [!NOTE]
-> Note ⚠️: Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.
+> Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.

 <details> <summary> Supported languages: </summary>